 - October 8 & 9, 1996 – Performed banjo for the original production of “Hello Dolly” with Carol Channing at the Opera House, Lexington, Kentucky.

 - June 17, 1995 – Performed with his trio, The Little Big Band, at the Master Musicians Festival in Somerset, Kentucky.

 - May 27, 1995 – Performed with his trio at the Black Mountain Folk Festival in Black Mountain, North Carolina.

-- April 27, 1993 – Performed his original composition for banjo entitled “An American Concerto For 5-String Banjo And Orchestra” with the Atlanta-Emory Orchestra under the direction of Maestro Jere Flint in Atlanta, Georgia.
+- April 27, 1993 – Performed his original composition for banjo entitled “An American Concerto For 5-String Banjo And Orchestra” (Video of World Premiere Performance) with the Atlanta-Emory Orchestra under the direction of Maestro Jere Flint in Atlanta, Georgia.